Support for teaching sustainability

 - Increase our impact in how teaching is administered and supported, and

-A key focus in Strategy 2030 is Social and Civic Responsibility.
-The University of Edinburgh’s vision is to make the world a better place, to ensure that our actions and activities deliver positive change locally, regionally and globally.
+- Create greater alignment with institutional strategic priorities such as that in strategy 2030 to ‘make the world a better place, to ensure that our actions and activities deliver positive change locally, regionally and globally.’

 An Environmental Sustainability in Curriculum working sub-group was set up as part of the project which will produce recommendations around teaching sustainability.
 These will be shared in the Community of Practice above.

 Confidence in knowledge is often a barrier to embedding sustainability in teaching practice.

 Fortunately, there is training on offer for staff and students to improve confidence in communicating about sustainable issues: